Pachwenko/lazygit_training_repo/README.md

 Steps:
 1. Create a New Branch:
-*   Open Lazygit in your terminal.
+*	Open lazygit
-*	Press b to open the branch menu.
+*	In Lazygit, press 3 to go to the branches panel
-*	Create a new branch by selecting "Create new branch" and name it appropriately (e.g., feature/new-file).
+*	Press n to create a new branch
 2. Create a New File and Add Random Data:
 *	Outside Lazygit (using your favorite text editor), create a new file (for example, random.txt) in the repository.
 *	Add some random content to this file.